Famous Amos

-Famous Amos is a brand of cookies founded in Los Angeles in 1975 by Wally Amos, a former talent agent with William Morris Agency.
+Famous Amos is a brand of cookies founded in Los Angeles in 1975 by Wally Amos.

 History

 Wallace "Wally" Amos was born in Tallahassee, Florida, United States, on July 1, 1936.
-In 1948 he moved to New York City to live with his aunt where they often baked cookies together.
+In 1948, he moved to New York City to live with his aunt where they often baked cookies together.
 As an adult, Amos, an Air Force veteran who worked as a talent agent with the William Morris Agency, would send his home-baked chocolate chip cookies to celebrities to entice them to meet and perhaps sign a deal with his agency.
-Amos hit a plateau working for the William Morris Agency and decided to strike out on his own.

-On March 10, 1975, Amos took the advice of some friends, and with $25,000 from singers Marvin Gaye and Helen Reddy, he opened a cookie store at 7181 Sunset Blvd., Hollywood, in Los Angeles, California, naming it "Famous Amos".
+On March 10, 1975, Amos took the advice of friends, and with $25,000 from singers Marvin Gaye and Helen Reddy, he opened a cookie store at 7181 Sunset Boulevard in the Hollywood neighborhood of Los Angeles, California, naming it "Famous Amos".
 In the first year he sold $300,000 worth of cookies, followed by more than $1,000,000 in sales in the store's second year of operation.
-By 1982 the company's revenues reached $12 million.
-The store proved so popular that the "Famous Amos" brand eventually branched out to sell cookies in supermarkets, a move that would later be emulated by other specialty stores such as Baskin-Robbins, T.G.I.
-Fridays, and Starbucks.
+By 1982, the company's revenues reached $12 million.
+The store proved so popular that the "Famous Amos" brand eventually branched out to sell cookies in supermarkets, a move that would later be emulated by other specialty stores such as Baskin-Robbins, TGI Fridays, and Starbucks.

-However, by 1984 sales had begun to slow and Amos started to sell parts of the business.
-In March of the following year, Amos sold 51% interest to Bass Brothers Enterprises in an attempt to salvage the business.
-That year the company had lost $300,000 as revenues slipped to $10 million.
+However, by 1984, sales had started to slow and Amos began to sell parts of the business.
+In March 1985, Amos sold 51% interest to Bass Brothers Enterprises in an attempt to salvage the business.
+That year, the company had lost $300,000 as revenues fell to $10 million.
 Investors got involved to try to stop the downward spiral, but according to Amos, they took more of an equity stake each time and did not stay long enough to get the company back on track.
 By August 1985, Bass Brothers had sold a majority share to an investor group, who planned a major expansion.
-By 1988 the company lost $2.5 million.
-That year the Shansby Group purchased Famous Amos for $3 million.
-After one year as a paid spokesman for his sold company, Amos quit in frustration.
+By 1988, the company had lost $2.5 million.
+That year, the Shansby Group purchased Famous Amos for $3 million.
+After one year as a paid spokesman for the company, Amos quit in frustration.

 The Famous Amos brand has gone through a number of owners since inception.
 Between 1988 and 2001, the Famous Amos company went through more than five different owners.
-In 1992 the President Baking Company purchased the brand from The Shansby Group.
+In 1992, the President Baking Company purchased the brand from The Shansby Group.
 In 1998, Keebler purchased the President Baking Company.
 It was owned by Keebler until the Kellogg Company purchased Keebler in 2001.

+In July 2019, the Kellogg company completed the sale of Keebler cookies (including Famous Amos) to Ferrero SpA.
+The Keebler brand is manufactured by the Ferrero Groups US subsidiary Ferrara.
+In 2025, Nutella maker Ferrero purchased Kellogg, along with the Famous Amos brand.

+Wally Amos died on August 13, 2024, due to complications from dementia at his home in Honolulu, Hawaii.